cactode/cactode.github.io/_posts/2020-02-10-hackathon.md

 ![](/img/projects/hackathon/1.jpg)

-Small pressure sensors record the weight of the package and watch for fluctuations.
+Small pressure sensors embedded in the legs of the platform record the weight of the package and watch for fluctuations.
 An exponential filter lets the device ignore sensor noise and vibrations.
 If packages are added, the device pays no mind and lights up a friendly sign.
+The platform is battery powered and WiFi-connected, so it can be monitored remotely.

 ![](/img/projects/hackathon/2.jpg)